SiK Radio — Advanced Configuration¶

 There are three key types of noise that are likely to affect your radios:

-- Noise from the electronics in your aircraft (such as your motor, ESC, APM etc)
+Noise from the electronics in your aircraft (such as your motor, ESC, autopilot etc)

 To work out what sort of noise you have, open up mission planner and choose the “telemetry logs” tab.
 Then choose Tlog> Kml or Graph.
 When the window pops up choose Graph Log and select a log from a test flight with your radios.
 Wait for the log to load, then choose the following items to log: